-You can increase your magnesium intake from food like almond, sesame seed, sunflower seed, peanut butter, egg-milk, oatmeal, cashews.
+You can increase your magnesium intake from food like almonds, sesame seeds, sunflower seeds, peanut butter, milk, oatmeal, and cashews.

 Placing an ice pack on your forehead, scalp, or neck may help in relieving the pain.
 Experts are not sure accurately why it works, but reducing the flow of blood might be the reason.